Andrei0872/andreigatej.dev-new/content/blog/preloading-chunks-with-webpack/index.md

 will be **fetched** over the network, but **not executed** yet.
 Instead of being executed, it will be stored in the browser's cache (we will henceforth assume that the file in question is cacheable) until the line that calls
 `import()` is be reached.

+We can tell webpack to preload an async chunk by using the `webpackPreload` magic comment in the `import()` function.
-What this means, for example, is that if we have this line in a file named `a.js`:
+So, if we have this line in a file named `a.js`:

 ```js
 import(/* webpackPreload: true */ 'a1.js')